dobachi/edc-demo-with-ui/README.md

 - The original repository is published under a mixed license model: Elastic License 2.0 and Apache License 2.0.

+- Please note that the docker images are **under the Elastic License 2.0**

 - This repository does not include any copied or redistributed source code from the original.
 Instead, it independently builds and extends configuration files and a data server implementation as supplemental components.